amerotz/loeric/docs/source/functioning.rst

 Tempo is modeled as a shift in performance BPM, with lower intensity corresponding to a slower tempo and higher intensity to a faster tempo.
 In the first iteration of the system, the maximum amount of tempo drift was modeled as a percentage of the original tempo (e.g. 10% slower).
 We have now switched to a fixed amount of BPM around the original tempo (e.g. ±10 BPM).

+Microtiming
+^^^^^^^^^^^

+By "microtiming" we mean a random shift of MIDI event times in the order of milliseconds (in practice, could be set to any value).
+Microtiming is most useful when having more than one instrument playing, as it outphases the instruments and makes the sound of the ensemble more natural, instead of completely synchronized.
+At the moment microtiming is not contour-dependent since it is not explicitly connected to performance intensity, but rather the normal imperfections of human playing.